 Through the dynamic checkout:

-✅ A customer can instantly buy two red shirts in one size.
+✅ A customer can instantly buy two red shirts.

 ❌ A customer cannot buy one red shirt and one blue shirt.